History and Heritage

 This photo taken in 1972 shows the alleyway between Coke Street (now called Newhaven Avenue) and Sherwood Street.
 St Catharine’s Church is in the background.

-Spring Hill is at the side of the former New Inn Public House on Station Street.
-Spring water from the paddy fields off Grove Street flowed down Spring Hill and into the Head Well near to where the present-day Post Office, once called Brook House, stands.
+At the side of the former New Inn Public House on Station Street, Spring water from the paddy fields off Grove Street flowed down Spring Hill and into the Head Well near to where the present-day Post Office, once called Brook House, stands.

 Between Madam’s dress shop on the left and Mirch Massala Indian Take Away on the right is the entrance to what was called Council Yard or Parish Yard.
 Outbuildings to the rear were used, to house among other items, the Urban District Council’s fire engine.
 Note the chamfered stone work on the left giving easier vehicular access.
 Vale Court Flats are there now.